yunseo-kim/yunseo-kim.github.io/_posts/en/2022-03-16-Bernoulli-Equation.md

 ---
-title: "Bernoulli Equation"
+title: Bernoulli Equation
-description: >-
-  We explore the Bernoulli equation and its solution method, as well as the logistic equation, which is a special form of the Bernoulli equation.
+description: We explore the Bernoulli equation and its solution method, as well as the logistic equation, which is a special form of the Bernoulli equation.
 categories: [Mathematics, Differential Equation]
 tags: [ODE, First-Order ODEs]
 math: true
+image: /assets/img/math-and-physics-cropped.png
 ---
 ## Bernoulli Equation

 $$ y'+p(x)y=g(x)y^a\quad \text{(}a\text{ is any real number)}  \tag{1} $$